-The amendment to the Administrative Procedures Code going into force on 1 October 2009 enables authorities to engage a liaison officer without sectorial statutory regulations, including any proceedings relating to the environment.
-The responsibility of the liaison officer involves, inter alia, the maintaining of contact with clients and stakeholders, in the course of which it
+4. The amendment to the Administrative Procedures Code (1 October 2009) enables authorities to engage a liaison officer without sectoral statutory regulations, in any proceedings relating to the environment.
+The responsibility of the liaison officer involves, inter alia, the maintaining of contact with clients and stakeholders, while

-provides authentic and accurate information and in readily understandable language to the parties affected concerning the objective of the proceedings and the foreseeable consequences, and on any measures that may be necessary to prevent or reduce potentially unfavourable changes;
+• provides authentic and accurate information and in readily understandable language to the parties affected concerning the objective of the proceedings and the foreseeable consequences, and on any measures that may be necessary to prevent or reduce potentially unfavourable changes;

-informs the clients regarding the provisions of legal regulation relevant to the case, and their rights specified in substantive and procedural regulations;
+• informs the clients regarding the provisions of legal regulation relevant to the case, and their rights specified in substantive and procedural regulations;

-mediates between the authority and the clients, or the adverse parties;
+• mediates between the authority and the clients, or the adverse parties;

-compiles and arranges the comments received from the clients in connection with the proceedings before conveying them to the authority.
+• compiles and arranges the comments received from the clients in connection with the proceedings before conveying them to the authority.

-For the time being, it is not possible to adequately assess the benefits and effectiveness of liaison officers due to the short period of time elapsed.

-In case of events laid down in point a – j of Section 80/A. of the Administrative Procedures Act administrations have an obligation of publication in respect of measures avowed to be legally binding or if appeals do not lie.
+In case of events laid down in item a – j of Section 80/A. of the Administrative Procedures Act administrations have an obligation of publication in respect of legally binding decisions or regarding those decisions that are declared to be enforceable without appeal.

-5. Pursuant to Act LXXX of 2003 on Legal Assistance, the provider of legal assistance prepares documents and provides legal counsel to the client free of charge (the cost of legal assistance is incurred by the state).
+5. Pursuant to Act LXXX. of 2003. on Legal Assistance, the provider of legal assistance prepares documents and provides legal counsel to the client free of charge (the cost of legal assistance is paid by the state).
 The Act clearly defines the cases where such legal assistance is available.

 What institutional framework is in place to advance the enforcement of participation rights (public relations offices, information service officials, etc.)?

-6. Information to the public concerning access rights is actively provided by the Public Relations Bureau of the ministry responsible for the environment, its network of Green Point Offices and the Network of Hungarian Eco-counselling Offices (Kötháló).
-The activity of the Public Relations Bureau of the Ministry, operative since 1997, was complemented in 2005 by a network of so-called Green Point Offices maintained by the regional offices of environmental inspectorates, environmental and water directorates and national park directorates.
-The Green Point Offices have been established with a view to providing up-to-date environmental information and assistance to handling cases or complaints by citizens.
-At present, 43 such offices operate in the country (in addition to those mentioned above, environmental centres, regional offices and 3 NGO offices are also members of the network in the framework of other organisations), performing the following main tasks: Handling of citizens’ complaints and requests;
+6. Information to the public concerning access to rights in the field of environmental protection is provided by the Public Relations Bureau of the Ministry responsible for the environment, and the PR Bureaus of the Government offices and the National Parks.
+Besides the before mentioned, many offices of green civil organizations that were part of the earlier Network of Hungarian Eco-counselling Offices (Kötháló) function currently, in many cases with the financial support of the Ministry’s Green Source tender.
+The Public Relations Bureau of the Ministry responsible for environment, has worked since 1997, it was completed in 2005 by a network of so-called Green Point Offices maintained by the regional offices of environmental and water directorates and national park directorates.
+The Green Point Offices were established with a view to provide up-to-date environmental information and assistance to handling cases or complaints by citizens (up until 1 January 2014.).
+These mostly have functioned until now −not as a network, but independently from each other-− in the new governmental structure since 2010.

-Collection, management and dissemination of updated environmental data, information;

-Establishment and maintenance of databases, providing access to legislative texts, single window administration;

-Networking with the information bureaus of other ministries, authorities and of civil organizations;

-Registration of complaints and requests,

-on occasion, promotion of environmental education and awareness raising through events jointly organised with NGOs and co-organisations.

-7. The new government structure established in the middle of 2010 enables the setup of the Green Rural Network which in addition to public relations and the dissemination activity relating to environmental protection and nature conservation, may perform these duties also in connection with agricultural and rural development.
+7.

-8. The Customer Service of the ministry responsible for health provides information and assistance to the public in relation to environmental health issues which is responsible, inter alia, for the following:
+8. The Customer Service of the Ministry responsible for health provides information and assistance to the public in relation to environmental health issues which is responsible, inter alia, for the following:

-handling of citizens’ complaints, enquiries,
+• handling of citizens’ complaints, enquiries,

-information provided on health regulations in force,
+• providing information on health regulations in force,

-contacts with the customer services of other ministries, authorities, civilian organizations performing similar duties,
+• contacts with the customer services of other Ministries, authorities, civil organizations performing similar duties,